 The CT is a wild trail that's not so developed that you can't get lost.
 Side loops and trail splits demand good map reading skills.
 And unlike other trails, the CT often keeps you remote for days on end.
 The Cochetopa Hills section southwest from Marshall Pass, for instance, has no convenient supply point.
 Saguache, the closest town, is 33 miles away.
 The area also hugs the Continental Divide, making access to water a concern.
 In short, you plan ahead and don't underestimate your ability on any section of the CT.

 Resources: "The Colorado Trail, the Official Guidebook" (by Randy Jacobs, Westcliffe Publishers, 800-523-3692; www.westcliffepublishers.com) has trail descriptions of the entire CT, including mountain bike detours.
 The series of 29 topographical CT maps can be ordered through the Colorado Trail Foundation (303-384-3729; www.coloradotrail.org).

 BEFORE YOU GO . . .

 Anyone considering jumping into fully-loading cycle touring - on or off-road - should contact Adventure Cycling Association (800-755-2453; www.adv-cycling.org), the country's preeminent cycle touring organization.
 At the very least, check out their web site.
 It's loaded with "take to the trail" pointers that will save you hours of logistical hassles.
 And for a yearly membership fee of about $32, you'll get the complete skinny on all of touring's essential "how-to's."
 Adventure Cycling provides newsletters, magazines, discounts on bike tour-related gear and travel, and has a complete library of maps compiled by its bike touring staff.
-Use Trails.com to learn more about Colorado Mountain Biking destinations and more!
+You might also find this piece on Bikepacking with a Fat Bike helpful.
+And don't forget to use Trails.com to learn more about Colorado Mountain Biking destinations and more!